wotakumoe/wotaku/guides/imagedit.md

 #### Stretching

-A simple method without too much effort would be using the -contrast-stretch option from ImageMagic which will try to stretch the (closest) blacks to #000 and (highest) whites to #fff however this does not properly work if there are pixels closer to black than the intended targeted blacks, as the stretch finds the lowest/highest colors.
+A simple method without too much effort would be using the -contrast-stretch option from ImageMagick which will try to stretch the (closest) blacks to #000 and (highest) whites to #fff however this does not properly work if there are pixels closer to black than the intended targeted blacks, as the stretch finds the lowest/highest colors.

-The command (CLI) to use with ImageMagic to batch process all images inside a folder would be;
+The command (CLI) to use with ImageMagick to batch process all images inside a folder would be;

 ```
 magick mogrify -format png -dither None -colorspace Gray -contrast-stretch 0%x0% *.png